 A "Power of Attorney"

 is a written document often used when someone wants another adult to handle their financial or property matters.
 A Power of Attorney is a legal form but is NOT a court form.
+A Power of Attorney cannot be used to give someone the power to bring a lawsuit on your behalf.
+Only licensed attorneys can bring lawsuits on behalf of the individuals they represent.

-The courts generally are not involved with Powers of Attorney, however, if someone becomes incapacitated or unable to make their own decisions (e.g.
+The courts generally are not involved with Powers of Attorney, however, if someone becomes incapacitated or is unable to make their own decisions (e.g.

 , in a coma, mentally incompetent, etc.) and needs another adult to make decisions for them, the court may get involved to order a legal Guardianship or Conservatorship